devphc/sendEmail/README.md

 # meteor add email
 ```
 Email.send({
-      to: args.email,
+      to: to,
-      from: smtp.username,
+      from: from,
-      subject : "邮箱测试！！！",
+      subject : subject,
       html: html
 });